-A character study helps writers to find more about their characters and develop them through the script.
-The better written a character study is, the more understanding of that character the reader will get by the end of it.
+Te better written a character study is, the more understanding of that character the reader will be.

 Classic Character Study Movies

-Kurosawa’s Seven Samurai, released in 1954, is a classic example of the character study film.
+Kurosawa’s Seven Samurai, released in 1954, is a classic example of a character study film.
 The movie is all about the characters, and it’s the characters that are the heart of this movie.
-Kurosawa was quite a filmmaker who was able to take inspiration from other classic writers and directors, so it’s no wonder that this movie did so well at the box office.

-This film takes us into a world where samurai and villagers are trying to survive together in times of war.
-The samurai live in the village but they must be prepared at any moment to defend themselves against any invaders.
+The film takes us into a world where samurai and villagers are trying to survive together during times of hardship.
+The samurai live in the village but they must be prepared at any moment to defend themselves against invaders.

 The most important thing about classic character study movies is that every single character is given a lot of screen time and development.
 These are not just stereotypical characters; there is much more depth than you usually see in films like this.